Edoardo27/personal_finance_tracker/README.md

 # <ins>Personal Finance Tracker</ins>
 Automated personal finance tracker.
-Set your budgeting objectives and gain insights on income, expenses, and savings trends over time by populating and navigating the custom-made tabs within the file.
+Populate the custom-made tabs within the file, set your budgeting objectives, and gain insights into your income, expenses, and savings trends over time.

 **<ins>Built in</ins>**: *Excel*